 Teachers are encouraged to select programming languages and environments, problems, challenges, and activities that are appropriate for their students to successfully meet the objectives of the standards.

 Programmable computing tools will be used to facilitate design, analysis, and implementation of computer programs.
-Students for exploring and creating computer programs, facilitating reasoning and problem solving, and verifying solutions should use these tools.
+Students should use these tools for exploring and creating computer programs, facilitating reasoning and problem solving, and verifying solutions.

 Computing Systems